ncampono11/Getting.Cleaning.Data/CodeBook.md

 ## Assign Data Variables
  features <- features.txt : 561 rows, 2 columns <br/>
-  -The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+  -The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ. <br/>
-  -activities <- activity_labels.txt : 6 rows, 2 columns
+  -activities <- activity_labels.txt : 6 rows, 2 columns <br/>
-  -List of activities performed when the corresponding measurements were taken and its codes (labels) -subject_test <- test/subject_test.txt : 2947 rows, 1 column -contains test data of 9/30 volunteer test subjects being observed -x_test <- test/X_test.txt : 2947 rows, 561 columns
+  -List of activities performed when the corresponding measurements were taken and its codes (labels) <br/>
+  -subject_test <- test/subject_test.txt : 2947 rows, 1 column <br/>
+  -contains test data of 9/30 volunteer test subjects being observed <br/>
+  -x_test <- test/X_test.txt : 2947 rows, 561 columns <br/>
-  -contains recorded features test data y_test <- test/y_test.txt : 2947 rows, 1 columns
+  -contains recorded features test data <br/>
+  -y_test <- test/y_test.txt : 2947 rows, 1 columns <br/>
-contains test data of activities’code labels subject_train <- test/subject_train.txt : 7352 rows, 1 column
+  -contains test data of activities’code labels <br/>
+  -subject_train <- test/subject_train.txt : 7352 rows, 1 column <br/>
-contains train data of 21/30 volunteer subjects being observed x_train <- test/X_train.txt : 7352 rows, 561 columns
+  -contains train data of 21/30 volunteer subjects being observed <br/>
+  -x_train <- test/X_train.txt : 7352 rows, 561 columns <br/>
-contains recorded features train data y_train <- test/y_train.txt : 7352 rows, 1 columns
+  -contains recorded features train data <br/> -y_train <- test/y_train.txt : 7352 rows, 1 columns <br/>
-contains train data of activities’code labels
+  -contains train data of activities’code labels <br/>

 ## Merges the training and the test sets to create one data set
-ds.x (10299 rows, 561 columns) is created by merging x_train and x_test using rbind() function
+ds.x (10299 rows, 561 columns) is created by merging x_train and x_test using rbind() function <br/>
-ds.y (10299 rows, 1 column) is created by merging y_train and y_test using rbind() function
+ds.y (10299 rows, 1 column) is created by merging y_train and y_test using rbind() function <br/>
-subject (10299 rows, 1 column) is created by merging subject_train and subject_test using rbind() function uci.df (10299 rows, 563 column) is created by merging subject, ds.x and ds.y using cbind() function
+subject (10299 rows, 1 column) is created by merging subject_train and subject_test using rbind() function <br/>
+uci.df (10299 rows, 563 column) is created by merging subject, ds.x and ds.y using cbind() function <br/>

-Extracts only the measurements on the mean and standard deviation for each measurement uci.mstd (10299 rows, 88 columns) is created by subsetting uci.df, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement
+Extracts only the measurements on the mean and standard deviation for each measurement <br/>
+uci.mstd (10299 rows, 88 columns) is created by subsetting uci.df,
+selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement <br/>

-Uses descriptive activity names to name the activities in the data set Entire numbers in code column of the uci.mstd replaced with corresponding activity taken from second column of the activities variable

 ## Appropriately labels the data set with descriptive variable names
-code column in uci.mstd renamed into activities
+code column in uci.mstd renamed into activities <br/>
-All Acc in column’s name replaced by Accelerometer
+All Acc in column’s name replaced by Accelerometer <br/>
-All Gyro in column’s name replaced by Gyroscope
+All Gyro in column’s name replaced by Gyroscope <br/>
-All BodyBody in column’s name replaced by Body
+All BodyBody in column’s name replaced by Body <br/>
-All Mag in column’s name replaced by Magnitude
+All Mag in column’s name replaced by Magnitude  <br/>
-All start with character f in column’s name replaced by Frequency All start with character t in column’s name replaced by Time
+All start with character f in column’s name replaced by Frequency <br/>
+All start with character t in column’s name replaced by Time <br/>

-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject uci.final (180 rows, 88 columns) is created by sumarizing uci.mstd taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject <br/>
-Export uci.final into FinalData.txt file.

-Appropriately labels the data set with descriptive variable names.
+uci.final (180 rows, 88 columns) <br/>
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. uci.final is the exported final data after going through all the sequences described above.
+is created by sumarizing uci.mstd taking the means of each variable for each activity and each subject, after groupped by subject and activity.<br/>
+Export uci.final into FinalData.txt file.<br/>